KazMorita/polyhedron_distortion/README.md

 The two scripts `basis_generator.py` and `polyhedron_analysis.py` does not rely on each other.
 Installation procedure is same as other python scripts.

-If you want to use it as a script, you can simply execute it.
+If you want to use it as a script, you can simply execute it anywhere.

 If you want to use the API, you could either:
 - export PYTHONPATH=\<full path to the polyhedron_distortion directory\>:$PYTHONPATH
-- place the files in the same directory as your script
+- copy the script to place of your script

 # Usage
 ## As a script